 The post-lunch session on the first day.

-My time at MITBCA was a whirlwind of dining, speeches, photographs, and conversations with delegates, speakers, organisers, and officials.
+MITBCA was a whirlwind of dining, speeches, photographs, and conversations with delegates, speakers, organisers, and officials.
 This Conference hosted the most interesting group of people I have encountered by gathering together individuals of different nationalities, perspectives and experiences who shared a common interest in travel blogging; an affirmation of the Internet’s power to unite those of similar pursuits.
 I attended MITBCA seeking to inspire others, but instead I was inspired; and more importantly, I walked into a Conference filled with strangers, but left surrounded by friends.